Prostate Cancer: “A Couple’s Disease”

 “I can tell you that it [prostate cancer treatment] had done damage to me/my marriage also.”

 “Typically, a prostatectomy leads to ED…And that can make a man feel completely inadequate as a marriage partner, which can cause him to withdraw from the marriage emotionally… which could show itself as anger with his spouse.”

-According to the Us Too Prostate cancer website, nearly 3 million men in the US are living with prostate cancer.
+According to the ZERO Prostate cancer website, nearly 3 million men in the US are living with prostate cancer.
 Treatment depends on the extent and invasiveness of the cancer.
 One of the options for men with low-risk or favorable-risk (men with a Gleason score of 6 or less and a PSA level of less than 10 ng/mL) is simple active surveillance.2 But treatment also includes radical prostatectomy, androgen deprivation therapy (ADT), and radiation therapy (either external beam or brachytherapy).
 All of these treatments can have side effects that may impact the urinary tract, causing incontinence, obstruction and irritation; the gastrointestinal tract, causing bowel problems; the urogenital system, causing sexual dysfunction — sometimes affecting more than one.3

 A study published in March 2017 measured quality of life using the Prostate Cancer Symptom Indices.
 Over one thousand men who had been diagnosed between January 2011 and June 2013 participated in the study.
 Their treatment decisions varied; 27% chose active surveillance, 41 percent radical prostatectomy, 22% external beam radiotherapy, and 10 percent brachytherapy.
 Participants answered the survey before treatment, 3, 6, and 24 months after their treatment.
 Results from the surveys compared those who chose active surveillance to those who chose treatment.